Immunization Requirements for BHCC Students

 Check with your health insurance carrier to see if it will pay for, or reduce, the cost of the immunizations.

-Contact your primary care physician, if you have one.
-If not, places like CVS Minute Clinic or Doctors Express generally stock the immunizations needed, but it is advised that you call ahead to confirm availability of the vaccines and any out of pocket expense.
+Contact your primary care physician if you have one.
+If not, places like CVS Minute Clinic or Doctors Express generally stock the immunizations needed, but it is advised that you call ahead to confirm availability of the vaccines and any out-of-pocket expense.

 You will need to submit a signed statement by a physician indicating that it is not medically advisable to be immunized.
 Submit the signed statement with the immunization form (check the appropriate box in section #2 on the front page of the form, and sign and date the form).